lcsgborges/Trabalho-SOE-2025.2/modelo/README.md

 Good news is the pavement is already set for our work, we just need this data and setting up the model things.
 Not bad at all.

+---

+The model nomenclature will use the following standard, explained with an example:

+t24v1 means temperature - 24 - version 1.
+It means this model uses precisely 24 inputs, outputs 24 predictions and
+is the first version.
+To load a model and gather a prediction, we have planned to construct a proper loader.